-When you start a business, there’ll usually be a period when you’re investing lots of time, effort and money before you start making a profit.
+When you start a business, there’ll usually be a period when you’re investing lots of time, effort and money before you begin to make a profit.
 It’s important to research your market to make sure your customers will really pay for your product or service before you do this.
-Look at the Business Guidance pages to help you with this.

 You can search for local sources of support using the Advice and Grant Scheme finder.

 Once you can show that there’s a market for your idea, one option for funding your start-up costs is getting a bank loan.
 You’ll need to be able to: